matwilso/matwilso.github.io/_posts/gpt-sim.md

 It knows survival skills, workout routines, yoga, guitar cords.
 It can demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
-Like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
+It's like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

-*Cut to, a scene with a large group of people standing, having drinks on a small outdoor deck.*
+*Cut to a scene with a large group of people standing together, having drinks on a small outdoor deck.*

 *"Get inside!", a droid comes running across the street, "Get off the deck!".
-The partygoers look over, confused, as the supports start creaking.
+They look over, confused, as the supports start creaking.
-The deck drops down, comes to a halt a few feet lower.
-Most of them react quickly enough to step inside; only a few are knocked to the deck floor with minor bruises and sprained wrists.*
+The deck suddenly drops out from under them, comes to a halt a few feet below.
+Most of them are able to jump inside---only a few are knocked of their feet with minor bruises and a sprained wrist.*

-Haha maybe not a super realistic scenario, but there are, in fact, thousands of videos of structural failures like this on YouTube to learn from, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse).
+Haha maybe not a super realistic scenario, but there are in fact thousands of videos of structural failures like this on YouTube to learn from, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse) (not turning out quite as well).
-A model that has integrated so much knowledge could notice and predict many things better than an average person.
+A model that has integrated so much knowledge could notice and predict many things like this better than an average person.

 ...